rstudio/keras3/docs/dev/reference/layer_reversible_embedding.md

 - tie_weights:

-  Whether the embedding and reverse-projection matrices share weights.
+  Boolean.
+Whether the embedding and reverse-projection matrices share the same weights.
+Defaults to `TRUE`.

 - embeddings_initializer: